Diksha1Singla/tpo_dashboard/README.md

 ## Project Overview

-This is a full-stack MERN (MongoDB, Express.js, React, Node.js) application built for the Training & Placement Officer (TPO) Management Portal.
+This is a full-stack (Express.js, React, Node.js) using SQL as a DataBase application built for the Training & Placement Officer (TPO) Management Portal.
 The portal allows users to manage TPO details across various colleges.
 It features a login page, an interactive dashboard, real-time data updates, a search modal, and a modal form to add TPO entries.

 ## Technology Stack